-Acute myeloid leukemia, one of the most common leukemias in adults, is diagnosed in nearly 15,000 people in the United States each year.
-The average age at diagnosis is 67.
+Acute myeloid leukemia (AML), one of the most common leukemias in adults, is diagnosed in about 20,000 people in the United States each year.
+The average age at diagnosis is 72.
 The disease affects more men than women.

-Doctors perform a variety of different tests to diagnose AML.
-These diagnostic tests allow them to analyze the specific features of the leukemia cells and look for any genetic abnormalities, such as chromosomal rearrangements and/or gene mutations, both of which are common in AML — or for specific proteins called antigens that appear on the surface of the diseased cells.
+Doctors do a variety of tests to diagnose AML.
+These tests allow them to analyze the specific features of the leukemia cells and look for any genetic abnormalities, such as rearranged chromosomes or gene mutations.
+Both of these occurrences are common in AML.
+Doctors may also look for specific proteins called antigens.
+These appear on the surface of leukemia cells.

 Learn more about treatment for AML.